← Back to Blog

 How the Relief Rates Work

-The saving for first-time buyers comes entirely from the higher zero-rate threshold.
-On properties up to £425,000, first-time buyers pay nothing, while standard buyers would pay 5% on anything above £250,000.
-The maximum possible saving is £8,750, which occurs at the £625,000 cap.
+The whole saving comes from that higher zero-rate threshold.
+On a property up to £425,000, a first-time buyer pays nothing while a standard buyer coughs up 5% on everything above £250,000.
+The biggest possible saving is £8,750, and you get that at the £625,000 cap.

 How to Claim First-Time Buyer Relief